 |MMM315||Business Management Capstone|

-One credit point unit of Work Integrated Learning chosen from:
+Plus one credit point Work Integrated Learning (WIL) unit chosen from:

 |MWL203||Work Based Learning|

 Deakin University offers admission to undergraduate courses through a number of Admission categories.